 Customizing Report

-Learn how to structure, customize, and present your Caplena report using Edit Mode, Preview Mode, Sections, Segments, and Insight Elements.
+Learn how to structure, customize, and present your Caplena report.

 -